Resources

 Curated resources for continuing your learning after the workshop.

-Start Here: AI Insights for Students - A curated collection of articles on AI engineering, AI’s impact of software development and entry level roles, and industry trends.
+What to Read: Check out AI Insights for Students, a curated collection of articles on AI engineering, AI’s impact of software development and entry level roles, and industry trends.
 This is a great resource for staying current!

 AI Coding Tools